jayaramsprabhu100/croppipeline/README.md

 ## Suggestions for future enchancements

-- Place this codebase within a git hosting service for version tracking. -- in progress
+- Place this codebase within a git hosting service for version tracking
 - Educate a subject matter expert on `targets` so any future adjustments can be made.
 I foresee the government URLs may change.
 - Find a static source of data such as an FTP source instead of the report generators.
 The generator is quite fickle.